1964 Pietro Gallinotti

 Add To Cart

-Hailing from Solero, Italy, Pietro Gallinotti (1885-1979) occupies a significant place in the realm of Italian luthiers, drawing comparisons to the renowned Ignacio Fleta of Italy.
-At the tender age of 10, Pietro embarked on an apprenticeship as a cabinet maker in Genova, where he dedicated nearly two decades honing his craft.
-Just before the outbreak of World War I, Pietro ventured to Savigliano to work in a factory specializing in the construction of railway coaches.
-However, the tumultuous times led to his conscription, and he found himself imprisoned in Czechoslovakia.
+Hailing from Solero, Italy, Pietro Gallinotti (1885–1979) holds a distinguished place among Italian luthiers, often compared to the renowned Ignacio Fleta of Spain.
+At just 10 years old, Pietro began an apprenticeship as a cabinetmaker in Genoa, dedicating nearly two decades to mastering his craft.
+Shortly before World War I, he moved to Savigliano to work in a factory that produced railway coaches.
+However, the onset of war interrupted his career, and he was conscripted, eventually becoming a prisoner of war in Czechoslovakia.

-During his internment, Pietro's exceptional skills as a cabinet maker were discovered by the camp commandant, who entrusted him with a violin and instructed him to craft a replica.
-Following the war's conclusion, Pietro returned to Solero and established his workshop, embarking on the creation of instruments belonging to the violin family.
-He meticulously constructed classic models reminiscent of Stradivarius, Guarnerius, Rocca, and Oddone, steadily earning recognition and acclaim.
-His talents were acknowledged with significant prizes in competitions such as Geneva in 1927, Rome in 1933, Bologna in 1936, and Turin and Modena in 1953.
+While imprisoned, Pietro’s exceptional skills as a cabinetmaker caught the attention of the camp commandant, who provided him with a violin and tasked him with creating a replica.
+After the war, Pietro returned to Solero and established his workshop, initially focusing on instruments of the violin family.
+He crafted classic models inspired by Stradivarius, Guarnerius, Rocca, and Oddone, steadily gaining recognition and accolades.
+His artistry earned awards at prestigious competitions, including Geneva in 1927, Rome in 1933, Bologna in 1936, and Turin and Modena in 1953.

-In addition to violins, violas, and cellos, Gallinotti also ventured into the crafting of mandolins and replicated guitars by Gaetano Guadagnini and Gatt.
-A transformative moment occurred when he encountered a Simplicio guitar, inspiring him to delve into the Spanish guitar-making tradition.
-Pietro initiated his study of the Spanish school by restoring guitars from illustrious makers like Santos Hernandez, Simplicio, and Julian Gomez Ramirez.
-In 1933, he successfully created a replica of a Julian Gomez Ramirez guitar.
+In addition to violins, violas, and cellos, Gallinotti ventured into making mandolins and recreating guitars by Gaetano Guadagnini and Gatt.
+A pivotal moment came when he encountered a Simplicio guitar, which inspired him to explore the Spanish guitar-making tradition.
+To deepen his understanding, Pietro restored guitars by legendary Spanish makers such as Santos Hernández, Simplicio, and Julián Gómez Ramírez.
+By 1933, he had successfully replicated a Julián Gómez Ramírez guitar.